rust-lang/rust/text/0000-custom-cargo-profiles.md

 When in a workspace, `"*"` will apply to all dependencies that are _not_ workspace members, you can explicitly apply things to workspace members with `[profile.dev.overrides.membername]`.

+The `panic` key cannot be specified in an override; only in the top level of a profile.
+Rust does not allow the linking together of crates with different `panic` settings.

 # Drawbacks
 [drawbacks]: #drawbacks